AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ![The homepage](assets/images/screenshot-homepage.png)

-The player is welcome just as the page is loaded.
+The player is welcomed just as the page is loaded.
 Some guides are displayed for new users.
 Two buttons are shown, one for the gaming table section and the other one is to create a player's profile to be shown in the webpage afterwards.

 * Create a player form